Constitutional Court Procedure Act

 (Types of Opinions)

-A Justice who agrees with the holding of the decision but is not fully satisfied with its reasoning may issue a concurring opinion.
+A Justice who agrees with the holding of a decision but is not fully satisfied with its reasoning may issue a concurring opinion.

 Article 36